marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 ### On databricks UC

-This solution is based credential vending, so see [Credential Vending](https://docs.azure.cn/en-us/databricks/external-access/credential-vending#requirements) to understand the prerequisites.
+- This solution is based credential vending, so see [Credential Vending](https://docs.azure.cn/en-us/databricks/external-access/credential-vending#requirements) to understand the prerequisites.

+- Currently one can't read delta tables with deletion vectors, see https://learn.microsoft.com/en-us/azure/databricks/delta/deletion-vectors and https://learn.microsoft.com/en-us/azure/databricks/delta/drop-feature on how to disable them for your table

 ## Components used